m3dwards/longmynd.org/content/weather/weather-from-20th-october.md

 title: Weather from 20th October
 date: 2025-10-21T08:58:47.952Z
 ---
+On this morning's forecast, it appears to be reasonably promising to be soarable at Clatter, maybe going more suited to Shepherds Tump late afternoon.

+\-----------------------

 Wednesday seems to have settled down with all forecasts now giving light SW and sunny, getting cloudier as the day progresses before the start of the next storm.
 It's a toss up at present between Clatter and Shepherds Tump, but if forecast goes back to yesterdays it it might go too far S or SSE so Camlo.
 Whether the wind will be enough for reliable ridge soaring is debatable, but hopefully it will be.

 \-------------------------------------------